The Monk: Ambrosio, the monk

 Ambrosio's closest friend among the monks, Rosario, reveals that he is a woman named Matilda, who disguised herself to be near Ambrosio.
 While picking a rose for her, Ambrosio is bitten by a serpent and falls deathly ill.
 Matilda nurses him.
 When he recovers, Matilda reveals that she sucked the poison from Ambrosio's wound and is now dying herself.
 At the point of her death, Matilda begs him to make love to her, and he agrees reluctantly.
 After having sex with Ambrosio, Matilda performs a ritual in the cemetery which cures her of the poison.
 She and Ambrosio continue to be secret lovers, but Ambrosio grows tired of her.

 Ambrosio meets Antonia and is immediately attracted to her.
 He begins visiting Antonia's mother regularly, hoping to seduce Antonia.
 In the meantime, Lorenzo has secured his family's blessing for his marriage with Antonia.
 Matilda tells Ambrosio she can help him gain Antonia's charms, the same way she was healed of the poison: witchcraft.
 Ambrosio is initially horrified, but agrees.
 Matilda and Ambrosio return to the cemetery, where Matilda calls upon Lucifer, who appears young and handsome.
 He gives Matilda a magic myrtle bough, which will allow Ambrosio to open any door, as well as rape Antonia without her knowing.
 Ambrosio uses the magic bough to enter Antonia's bedroom.
 He is on the point of raping her when Antonia's mother arrives and confronts him.
 In panic, Ambrosio murders her and returns to the abbey, unsatisfied in his lust and horrified that he has now become a murderer.

-Antonia, grief-stricken at the death of her mother, sees her mother's ghost.
+Antonia, grief-stricken, sees her mother's ghost.
 She faints and Ambrosio is called to help.
 Matilda helps Ambrosio acquire a concoction that will put Antonia in a deathlike coma.
 While attending to Antonia, Ambrosio administers the poison, and Antonia appears to die.
-He takes Antonia to the crypt beneath the convent, where, she awakens from her drugged sleep and Ambrosio rapes her.
+He takes Antonia to the crypt beneath the convent, where she awakens from her drugged sleep and Ambrosio rapes her.
 Afterward, he is as disgusted with Antonia as he was with Matilda, who arrives to warn him that the convent is burning down due to a riot (caused by the events of Raymond and Agnes's story).
 Antonia attempts to escape, and Ambrosio kills her.